FoxP/Weather-Logger/README.md

 # Weather Logger

 ## About
-Simple Python script to log [METAR](https://en.wikipedia.org/wiki/METAR) and [TAF](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast) weather reports from [aviation.meteo.fr](https://aviation.meteo.fr) XML API to CSV files.
+Simple Python script to log [METAR](https://en.wikipedia.org/wiki/METAR) and [TAF](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast) weather reports from [aviation.meteo.fr](https://aviation.meteo.fr) XML API (AEROWEB) to CSV files.
 Since v2.0, can also download WINTEM, TEMSI FRANCE and TEMSI EUROC maps to PDF files.
 Enjoy !

+AEROWEB data are free and provided by [Météo-France](http://www.meteofrance.com/accueil).
+You need to complete and sign in triplicate the [AEROWEB Server agreement](docs/Convention type AEROWEB SERVEUR_2017) and send it by mail (**webmaster . aeroweb AT meteo . fr**) and then by post to receive your AEROWEB Server identifier.

 ## Usage
 Run `weather_logger.py` with a `config.ini` file path as `-c` command line argument, for example from a [cron](https://en.wikipedia.org/wiki/Cron) job.